 - Remove or refuse to post any User Contributions for any or no reason at our sole discretion.

 - Disclose your identity or other information about you to any third party who claims that material posted by you violates their rights, including their intellectual property rights or their right to privacy.

 - Take appropriate legal action, including without limitation, referral to law enforcement, for any illegal or unauthorized use of the Website.

-However, we do not undertake to review all material before it is posted on the Website, and cannot ensure prompt removal of objectionable material after it has been posted.
-Accordingly, we assume no liability for any action or inaction regarding transmissions, communications or content provided by any user or third party.
+However, we do not review all material before it is posted on the Website and cannot ensure prompt removal of objectionable material after it has been posted.
+Accordingly, we assume no liability for any action or inaction regarding transmissions, communications, or content provided by any user or third party.
 We have no liability or responsibility to anyone for performance or nonperformance of the activities described in this section.

 - Infringe any patent, trademark, trade secret, copyright or other intellectual property or other rights of any other person.